-8.1.5 For students undertaking Professional Doctorates, the requirement for an Annual Progress Report may be postponed until the student embarks on the substantive research work.
+- 8.1.3 In the case of a negative recommendation, the University will take the view that the student is unlikely to achieve the degree for which he/she is registered and he/she will not be permitted to continue as a registered graduate research student. - 8.1.4 A student has the right to appeal a negative recommendation made by the supervisory panel.
+The process for appealing is detailed in section 13. - 8.1.5 For students undertaking Professional Doctorates, the requirement for an Annual Progress Report may be postponed until the student embarks on the substantive research work.
 Decisions on annual progression in the interim are managed in a way which is appropriate to the specific programme structure.
 The basis of progression decisions, when they relate to module completion, will be made known to candidates and, as a general principle, students should get useful feedback on progress every year.

-8.2 Assessment for confirmation on, or transfer to, the PhD Register examiner for confirmation or transfer.
+8.2 Assessment for confirmation on, or transfer to, the PhD Register